 Concealed carry is regulated almost entirely by the states.
 All fifty states do issue concealed carry permits.
 The big difference comes in how the permits are regulated.

 States like Vermont are considered constitutional carry and do not require a permit to carry a firearm of any kind.
-California on the other hand requires a person have a reason to be issued a permit, and they can be denied at the will of a bureaucrat.
+California, on the other hand, requires a person to have a reason to be issued a permit, and they can be denied at the will of a bureaucrat.
 Being issued a permit in California varies greatly between different counties, and is typically very hard to get without having a lot of money or connections.

 All states issue their permits differently.
 Due to these massive differences between the way states issue concealed carry permits, reciprocity varies greatly.
 It can be one of the most difficult hurdles to clear.